 Hospitality SaaS

-I volunteered for a startup creating a SaaS product for the hospitality industry.
+I worked for a startup creating a SaaS product for the hospitality industry.
 The goal of the product was to streamline hotel operations by crafting a single tool that could do the functions usually done by multiple software programs.

 Client